Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 -	All invoices have to follow a standard invoice template, which makes sure that all the relevant information is provided.
 This also make it possible to sort search and create visualizations in future.

-## Employee Retention:

-Interactions arm will follow the fire fast and promote faster principle to retain the best talent.
-As our arm heirarchy is based on voting, promotion will mean increased renumeration only.
-Interactions will make sure to retain the best talent, but at the same time it will let go of people who are not performing.

 ## Renumeration Revision
 THe crypto market being highly volatile and Nexus still being in its development stages, the revisions can be decided at the creative layer, but they need to keep the following points in mind: